HackThisSite

-HackThisSite.org, commonly referred to as HTS, is an online hacking and security website founded by Jeremy Hammond.
-The site is maintained by members of the community after his departure.
+HackThisSite.org (HTS) is an online hacking and security website founded by Jeremy Hammond.
+The site is maintained by members of the community after he left the organization.
 It aims to provide users with a way to learn and practice basic and advanced "hacking" skills through a series of challenges in a safe and legal environment.
 The organization has a user base of over a million, though the number of active members is believed to be much lower.
 The most users online at the same time was 19,950 on February 5, 2018 at 2:46 a.m.
 CT.

-HackThisSite involves alert(“hacked”);a small, loose team of developers and moderators who maintain its website, IRC server, and related projects.
+HackThisSite involves a small, loose team of developers and moderators who maintain its website, IRC server, and related projects.
 It produces an e-zine which it releases at various hacker conventions and through its hackbloc portal.
 Hard copies of the magazine are published by Microcosm and Quimbys.
 It also has a short news/blog section run by developers.

 IRC and forums

 HackThisSite is known for its IRC network, where many users converse on a plethora of topics ranging from current events to technical issues with programming and Unix-based operating systems.
 Mostly, the HackThisSite IRC network serves as a social gathering of like-minded people to discuss anything.
-Although there are many channels on the IRC network, the main channel, #hackthissite, has a +R flag which requires users to register their nick before they may join the channel.
+Although there are many channels on the IRC network, the main channel, #hackthissite, has a +R flag which requires users to register their nick (username) before they may join the channel.
 This requirement helps reduce botnets in the main channel, because they would have to register every nick.

 Following the split from its former sister site CriticalSecurity.Net, HackThisSite retained one main set of forums.
 The Hackbloc forums also had many HackThisSite users involved, but they were taken down.
 Before the split, the CriticalSecurity.net forums had most HTS discussion, specifically related to help with the challenges on the site as well as basic hacking questions.
 The Hackbloc forums were more for focused hacktivist discussion as well as a place for people to discuss news and plan future projects.
 Many people criticize the forums as being too beginner-focused compared to IRC, most likely because many new users visit the forums to ask for help with the challenges.
 HackThisSite is taking steps to try to attract more qualified users to its forums.

 Members contribute original texts to the articles area of the site.
 This area is broken down into different sections on a range of topics.
 Some of these sections include Ethics, HTS Challenge Tutorials, and Political Activism.
 The topics covered in these articles range widely in complexity.
 Topics range from walkthroughs for the missions provided by HackThisSite, to articles regarding advanced techniques in a plethora of programming languages.